abelikt/TCNOpen/Readme.md

 Run TRDP Examples
 -----------------

-(on branch experiments_2100)
+(on branch experiments_2100 / main)

-This was tested on v 2.1.0.0
+This was tested on v 2.1.0.0 but should also run on main

-    git checkout experiments_2100
+    git checkout main

 Build